-The composition and functions of the Advisory Council are described in §408.05(8) and §408.61 of the Florida Statutes.
+The composition and functions of the Advisory Council are described in §408.05, Florida Statutes.
 The Advisory Council is composed of 15 members representing consumers, purchasers (employers), health insurers, local health councils, state universities, health associations, and state agencies.
 The Advisory Council meets quarterly each year.
 Meetings are open to the public and are noticed in the Florida Administrative Weekly.
-Meeting minutes are posted on the Internet at www.ahca.myflorida.com/SCHS/CommiteesCouncils/SCHIP/chismeetings.shtml .
+Meeting minutes are posted at http://ahca.myflorida.com/SCHS/CommiteesCouncils/SCHIP/chismeetings.shtml.